- Jointly Funded Departments/Divisions

 Establishment of the Wildland Urban Interface

-As new construction pushed into the interface areas, rules pertaining to building fire resistant construction for structures within these higher hazard fire areas would help prevent structure loss in the event of future fire.
+As new construction pushed into the interface areas, codes pertaining to fire resistant construction within these higher hazard fire areas would help prevent structure loss in the event of future fire.
 These codes were adopted in 2008 with the ability to adjust the ignition resistance of the structure in relation to the fire severity of the area.

 Review & Revision

 Review and revision of the CWPP began in 2013.
 Jackson Hole Fire/EMS began WUI assessments along Fall Creek Road and in the Pacific Creek Subdivision, north of Jackson.
 In the course of this work, 188 WUI assessments with 59 homeowner contacts were made and pre-incident planning occurred on 13 subdivisions.
 The CWPP was revised and updated June 2014, thanks to the hard work from many stakeholders.
 The TAWPC group determined a uniform message was critical for public education.
 The NFPA Firewise program and Ready-Set-Go were determined to be effective and easy to access messages.

 To learn more about preparedness, view Firewise and Ready, Set, Go information.

 For More information on the Teton Area Wildfire Protection Coalition, click: tawpc.org